-- If a child is at least 12 years old, he/she must consent to the adoption unless the court waives this requirement due to it being in the child’s best interest.
+- If a child is at least 12 years old, the child must consent to the adoption unless the court waives this requirement due to it being in the child’s best interest.

 - If the child has a managing conservator, their written consent is required unless the managing conservator is also the one bringing the adoption suit or the court waives this requirement because consent has been refused or revoked without good cause.

 Because children may only have one legal set of parents, adoption requires that the parental rights of the biological parent(s) be terminated to make room for the exclusive rights of the new, adoptive parent(s).
 A parent’s rights may be terminated either voluntarily or involuntarily.
 Read Terminating Parental Rights in Texas to learn more.

 Voluntary termination of parental rights is an option under the Texas Family Code.
 For instance, a parent can bring their own suit to terminate their own parental rights.